logo

 • Radiculopathy (pinched nerve root)

-The muscles in your buttocks can also pinch the sciatic nerve, causing sciatica.
-This condition is called piriformis syndrome.
+In some cases, the muscles in your buttocks can compress the sciatic nerve, a condition known as piriformis syndrome.

 What symptoms accompany sciatic pain?